Ascot, Berkshire: Church of England

-The Church of England parish church of All Saints, Ascot Heath is a red brick Gothic Revival building designed by Thomas Rushforth and built in 1864.
+The Church of England parish church of All Saints, Ascot Heath is a red-brick Gothic Revival building designed by Thomas Rushforth and built in 1864.
 It has a richly decorated interior.
 The east window of its chancel is a Jesse window with stained glass made by C.E.
 Kempe & Co in 1907.
 Above it is a rose window by Hardman & Co.
 The Church of England parish church of All Souls, South Ascot is another red-brick Gothic Revival building.
-It was designed by J.L.
-Pearson and built in 1896–97.
+It was designed by John Loughborough Pearson and built in 1896–97.
 It has a central tower with a pyramidal roof.
 Its nave has aisles of four bays.
 The ceilings of the chancel, baptistry and the crossing under the tower are rib vaulted.
 All Souls' is a Grade II* listed building.
 Ascot Priory was founded in 1861 for the Society of the Most Holy Trinity.
 It has buildings designed by the architects Charles Buckeridge, William Butterfield, George Gilbert Scott and Leonard Stokes.

 Roman Catholic

 The Roman Catholic church of St Francis is also a red-brick Gothic Revival building.
-It was designed by the Roman Catholic priest and architect A.J.C.
-Scoles, built in 1889 and has an apsidal chancel.
+It was designed by the Roman Catholic priest and architect Alexander Scoles, built in 1889 and has an apsidal chancel.

 Local schools

-Independent senior schools in the area include Heathfield School (an all-girls boarding school), The Marist School (a private Catholic girls school 2-18 with mixed nursery), St. George's School (a private girls senior school recently attended by Princess Beatrice of York), St Mary's School, a Catholic all-girls boarding school (which Caroline, Princess of Hanover attended), located in South Ascot and the Licensed Victuallers' School, which is located down the road from Ascot Racecourse.
+Independent senior schools in the area include Heathfield School (an all-girls boarding school), The Marist School (a private Catholic girls school 2–18 with mixed nursery), St George's School (a private girls senior school recently attended by Princess Beatrice of York), St Mary's School, a Catholic all-girls boarding school (which Princess Caroline of Monaco attended), located in South Ascot and LVS Ascot, which is located down the road from Ascot Racecourse.
 Papplewick is also based in Ascot.
 The local state secondary school in the Ascot area is Charters School in nearby Sunningdale.